-George Rutherford MD, MA
+George W. Rutherford, MD, MA

-Epidemiology; Health Administration
+Adjunct Professor, Epidemiology; Health Administration

 George W. Rutherford is an Adjunct Professor of Epidemiology and Health Administration.
 His primary research interest is in the epidemiology and control of infectious diseases, with a particular emphasis on HIV/AIDS in low- and middle-income countries.